michaelkarr/michaelkarr.github.io/README.md

-My personal website project, currently in progress.
+My personal website project, in progress, expected completion by 2017.